junjizhi/junji-blog/_posts/2019-12-17-git-fetch-libssl-error.md

 comments: true
 ---

+*UPDATE: If you are having issue with `libssl.1.0.0.dylib` instead of `libcrypto.1.0.0.dylib` (mind the difference), please try the solution in [Stackoverflow](https://stackoverflow.com/a/59184347/8175889): `brew switch openssl 1.0.2t`.*

 Recently, Homebrew drops OpenSSL v1.0 for v1.1.
 The popular [TagUI Github issue](https://github.com/kelaberetiv/TagUI/issues/86) suggests downgrading openssl to v1.0 because their stack hasn't support v1.1 yet.
 But that's not a